1943 Svenska Cupen

-Svenska Cupen 1943 was the third season of the main Swedish football Cup.
-The competition was concluded on 3 October and 14 November 1943 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
+The 1943 Svenska Cupen was the third season of the main Swedish football Cup.
+The competition was concluded on 3 October and 14 November 1943 with the final, held at Råsunda Stadium, Solna in Stockholms län.
 IFK Norrköping drew 0–0 against AIK and won the replay 5–2 at Norrköping a month later before an attendance of 19,595 spectators.

 Preliminary round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 The 8 matches in this round were played on 9 and 11 July 1943.

 Quarter-finals

 The 4 matches in this round were played on 16 July and 18 July 1943.

 Semi-finals

 The semi-finals in this round were played on 25 July and 12 September 1943.

 Final

 The final was played on 3 October at the Råsunda Stadium followed by the replay on 14 November 1943 at Norrköping.